6 Secret Ways Anyone Can Get Financial Advice Without Blowing Wads of Cash

 If you’re going through a major life change — a new career, a new relationship, maybe you’ve got a new baby on the way — you might feel compelled to seek financial advice.
 But even the most basic plans from certified financial planners can cost anywhere from a few hundred bucks to a few thousand.

-If you want to be more money-savvy but aren’t necessarily ready to work with one of the pros, here are a few ways to organize your finances for success without spending a ton of cash.
+If you want to be more money-savvy but aren’t necessarily ready to work with one of the pros, here are a few ways to get free financial planning or organize your finances for success without spending a ton of cash.

 1. Use a Personal Finance App or Budget Tool

-If you’ve just started to think about your spending and saving habits, a budgeting app can help you get a bird’s-eye view of what you’re working with.
+If you’ve just started to think about your spending and saving habits, a budgeting app can help you get a bird’s-eye view of what you’re working with (we like apps like Cleo and Rocket Money).
 Personal accounting systems — many of them are available in desktop and mobile forms — can analyze your spending habits and give you recommendations based on the budgeting goals you set.

 2. Work With a Credit Counselor

-A credit counselor will meet with you by phone or in person to ask about your debt and other aspects of your financial situation.
+Once you’ve secured a credit counselor, they will meet with you by phone or in person to ask about your debt and other aspects of your financial situation.
 The counselor can help you evaluate potential steps to reduce your debt and prevent further debt.

 Most certified credit counselors offer services at no cost or charge nominal fees.